rafaqz/Rasters.jl/docs/src/index.md

 ### File operations

-These Base and DimensionalData methods have specific GeoData.jl versions:
+These Base and DimensionalData methods have specific Rasters.jl versions:

 ```@docs
 modify